Do you have a large room in your house, office, or apartment that you want to get fresh and clean?

 As long as you have an Internet connection, you can turn the air purifier on or off from anywhere in the world.

-We discussed this in the previous section but it’s worth quickly repeating.
+We discussed the topic on how effective are air purifiers in the previous section but it’s worth quickly repeating.

 For example, putting a 600 square feet air purifier in a 1,000 square feet room is not going to work very well.
 The unit is underpowered for the space and won’t clean the air effectively.

 For a room that size, you need a device that can cover a minimum of 1,000 square feet.

 What is the Best Large Room Air Purifier?

 Although there are many air purifiers you can buy today, the overall best air purifier for large rooms is the Rabbit Air MinusA2.

 This unit has a six-stage air filtration system that removes the widest range of indoor contaminants.
 You can so customize one of the internal filters to meet your specific room air quality needs.

 This large room air purifier is also wall mountable, comes in numerous colors and designs, and offers a Wi-Fi enabled version for wireless control.

 Most importantly, the Rabbit Air MinusA2 covers large rooms up to 815 square feet.